OpenFn/docs/docs/apps/ckan.md

  ### Example user stories:

-> As a Developer I want to Search via CKAN API on a data set. so that dataset is machine reable by other software tools and also allowing the development of new tools for using data.
-Tags: webstore

-> As a Publisher I want to Associate a dataset with a place on a map so that A polygon or location point can be viewed on a map.
-> Tags: geospatial

-> As a User I want to Be able to generate visualizations/graphs from the data that I can then save or download so that I can use a graph representing the data for my work quickly
+> As a data collector, I want to create a data portal to easily publish and share datasets with my community/peers/hub, so that they can leverage my data for further research.
-> Tags: vis

-> As a User I want to See that a resource was derived from another resource (or resources) and see reference to code/sql/etc that underlay this transformation so that I know that this resource was built from something else
-> Tags: storage-and-processing

->As a Data Wrangler I want to Write some javascript to convert my csv file to another structure and preview a sample of running this in my browser and then save this to run on the whole file with the result saved in a new dataset (resource) so that ...
-> Tags: webstore

-> As a Data wrangler I want to Having created a data file derived from an existing file I want to upload it to a new, named location and document both the relation and the steps performed to create the change. so that I (and others) can easily find my material and see what steps when into creating it.
+> As a researcher, I want a way to search for datasets related to my research domain, so that I can run analyses and incorporate other datasets into my studies.
-> Tags: webstore

-> As a Publisher I want to create relationships between datasets (e.g. dataset X is derived from dataset Y, inherits from dataset Z) so that I can see how datasets relate to each other
+> As a data hub, I want to create a web portal where researchers can easily browse, share, download, and discuss datasets and research activites, so that I can enhance communication, collaboration, and exchange across partners.
-> Tags: publish-and-find

 See https://docs.ckan.org/en/ckan-1.8/user-stories-list.html for more user stories